-A stained glass windows begin life as a hand drawn scaled design, which is then hand-painted in watercolours, to capture the intensity of the glass colours.
-A stained glass design can also be born from a photograph, often a portrait or image proposed by my clients.
+A stained glass windows begins life as a scaled, hand-drawn design that is then hand-painted in watercolours so as to capture the intensity of the glass colours.
+A stained glass design can also be created from a photograph, often a portrait or image proposed by my clients.

-O nce the design has been approved, it is then scaled up to full size using a plotter.
-We then carefully apply the cut-lines to the design that correspond to changes in the glass mosaic and the structural requirements of this technique.
+Once the design has been approved, it is then scaled up to full size using a plotter.
+Then we carefully apply the cut-lines to the design so that they correspond to changes in the glass mosaic as well as the structural requirements of this technique.
 It is important that these cut-lines work to enhance, rather than detract from the overall beauty of the final stained glass window.
-The cut-lines are just over a millimeter thick, and represent where the lead will be used. and the design often incorporates the different types of lead that are available on the market to maximise the beauty of the final window.
+The cut-lines are just over a millimetre thick and represent where the lead will be used.
+We use the full range of different leads available on the market to maximise the beauty of the final window.

-U sing the highest quality coloured glass available on the market, and sometimes even two different coloured glasses that will be stacked to obtain the required colours, the glass then hand cut, with utmost precision.
+Using the highest quality coloured glass available, and sometimes even two different coloured glasses that will be layered to obtain the required colours, the glass is then hand cut, with utmost precision.
 To do this is we use diamond wheels to grind the glass until it fits perfectly into the cut-lines, helping ensure the final window meets the exact measurements.

-P ainting the glass is undoubtedly the most difficult phase in the creation of a stained-glass window.
-The pieces are painted with Grisalia, a technique which mixes a dark pigment, made from oxides and finely ground glass, with a special medium sometimes containing, essential oils, Arabic gum, or water depending upon the painting techniques being used.
+Painting the glass is undoubtedly the most difficult phase in the creation of a stained-glass window.
+The pieces are painted with Grisalia, a technique which mixes a dark pigment, made from oxides and finely ground glass, with a special medium that contains essential oils, Arabic gum, or water depending upon the painting techniques being used.

 The painting is built up in layers, each layer being baked in a kiln at 650°C. This firing bonds the Grisalia to the glass.
 Some designs call for coloured transparent glazes to be applied and these are fired at slightly lower temperatures, after the painting and shading has been completed.

-T he lead strips have an ‘H’-shaped cross section.
-The lead is very malleable and is curved around the glass mosaic.
-The pieces are are then soldered together to hold the glassin position, ready for the cementing stage.
+The lead strips have an ‘H’-shaped cross section.
+The lead is particularly malleable and is curved around the glass mosaic.
+The pieces are are then soldered together to hold the glass in position, ready for the cementing stage.

-T he window is then cemented with a special lead cement made in the studio from chalk, linseed oil, a binding agent and a black pigment that will help darken the lead for polishing.
-The cement fills the spaces between the lead and the glass and hardens rendering the window weatherproof, for around 100 years.
+The window is then cemented with a special lead cement made by us, to our special blend of chalk, linseed oil, a binding agent and a black pigment that helps darken the lead for polishing.
+The cement fills the spaces between the lead and the glass and hardens rendering the window weatherproof, for approximately 100 years.
 The window is then cleaned and brushed and the lead hand polished to perfection.
 The finished window is then ready to be installed.
 Many stained glass windows last over 100 years, after which the lead can be easily replaced and the window re-cemented, extending its life still further.